ch-sophie/random-quotes-generator/README.md

-# A random quotes generator
+# A random quotes generator :thought_balloon:

 ### The mission:
 Make a random quotes generator that displays a random quote to the user every time they press a button.